Powerlearnproject/se-day1-assignment-PeterOrion/README.md

 Debugs and fixes issues in the code.
 Collaborates with other team members to ensure functionality and performance.
      Quality Assurance (QA) Engineer
-Designs and executes test cases to ensure software quality.
+Design and execute test cases to ensure software quality.
 Identifies, reports, and tracks bugs and issues.
 Conducts performance, security, and usability testing.
 Ensures software meets requirements and works as intended.